To find out all there is to know about vegetables, health and nutrition.

 Second stage: Forcing.
 This is the period necessary to mature the chicory: it’s a vital stage during which the root produces the chicory.
-Chicory forms in 3 to 4 weeks under specific conditions: it requires heat, darkness, and a supply of water, generally enriched with a nutritious solution.
-Once the chicory has arrived at maturity, it is ready to be harvested and broken from its root, individually.
+Chicory forms in 3 to 4 weeks under specific conditions: it requires heat, darkness, and a regular supply of water, generally enriched with a nutritious solution.
+Once the chicory has arrived at maturity, it is ready to be harvested and broken from its root.

 In France, people eat almost 3.6kg of chicory (the third most consumed vegetable) per year, just behind the Belgians with 6.3kg.
 It is, after all, its country of origin!